UnofficialCrusaderPatch/UnofficialCrusaderPatch3/.github/ISSUE_TEMPLATE/feature-request-for-the-ucp3-modding-framework--dll-or-core-lua-files-.md

 ---
-name: Feature request for the modding framework (UCP3 dll)
+name: Feature request for the UCP3 modding framework (dll or core lua files)
 about: Suggest an idea for the modding framework that improves the development experience for content creators
 title: 'Feature request: '